We are a ranch, after all.

 The current breeding pair is a Bourbon Red tom and a Royal Palm x Nangaresset hen.
 They have blessed me with over a dozen poults so far, and she is setting on a clutch as well.
 I’ve also added in some Blue Slate birds for next year’s breeding season.
 CONTACT US if you would like to get on the list for holiday birds.
 There will be a very limited quantity for this year (2021).

 Currently we have a black shouldered pair and are waiting ever so impatiently for Doofus the Destroyer and his gal to bless us with eggs.
+Turns out Doofus is dark pied, black shoulder, carrying white eye.
+We’ve added in some new pied bloodlines as well.
 CONTACT US if you would like to get on the waiting list for eggs or chicks.

 They are on unlimited spent grains, unlimited pasture, garden clippings and produce, and a balancer ration.
 We will be looking to add more breeders to our herd as we can’t keep pigs in stock for those that want to purchase them.
 CONTACT US to get on the waiting list for pigs to raise.

 Our goats are the backbone of our ranch.
 They provide milk and meat, weed control, and comic relief.